 This is why it’s so important to understand the ins and outs of child custody.

 Our child custody lawyers at Curtis Law Firm have the expert advice and legal services you need to protect your parental responsibilities in your Denver child custody negotiation.

 At What Age Can a Child Decide Custody in Colorado?

 The age a child can decide custody in Colorado is determined by a judge ruling in your custody case will take your child's best wishes into record when determining custody.

-Schedule an initial consultation with our custody team today.
-Call (720) 408-7726 or contact us online.
-Si hablamos español.
+Schedule an initial consultation with our child custody attorneys today.
+Call (720) 408-7726 or reach us online.
+Si Hablamos Español.

 It was wonderful to be reassured, His office staff was courteous, and Mr. Curtis was knowledgeable, professional, but was very personable.Shirley H.

 In Colorado, the courts refer to custody as "parental responsibility," which can be primary or joint.
-If a parent has less than 90 overnight visits with the child, the other parent will be considered to have primary parental responsibility.
-If both parents have an equal amount of overnight visits with the child, they will both share joint parental responsibility.
+For example, if a parent has less than 90 overnight visits with the child, the other parent will have primary responsibilities as a parent.
+However, if both parents have an equal number of overnight stays, they will share their joint parental responsibilities.